Explore

 Iceland’s pull comes less from one single heroic expedition and more from centuries of people living, moving, and surviving at the edge of the North Atlantic.
 Saga landscapes, coastal journeys, storms, and volcanic ground all shaped a place where the weather has always had the final word.

 That same truth still holds.
-Iceland rewards people who read it as a place of wind, exposure, and movement, not just scenery.
+Iceland rewards travellers who plan for wind, exposure, and movement, not just scenery.

-This is the broad year read for Iceland.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Iceland.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.